PALM SPRINGS POSTMODERN

 The intimate troupe of actors will play multiple characters – middle-aged adults will play children’s roles, even an infant – with the device of quick changes live “on “stage” during a scene.
 By having the main actors also play all the supporting roles and day-player roles, the momentary appearance of a waitress, busboy or delivery person can provide hilarious duel-realities.
 A small ensemble cast in this format takes off where Warhol’s Superstars and the early John Waters’ troupe, or even the Wooster Group, left off.

 The show borrows the most compelling traditions from underground theater and cabaret.
-The genders of the characters are mixed-up with the genders of the actors.
-So a man can play a man or he can play a woman, and a woman can play a woman or play a man… so, a straight couple can be played by actors of the same gender, and a gay couple could be portrayed by a male actor and a female actor.
+The genders of the characters and actors are are gender-blended and post-binary.
+So a man can play a man, or he can play a woman, and a woman can play a woman or play a man… with this, a straight couple can be played by actors of the same gender, and a gay couple could be portrayed by a male actor and a female actor.
 This creates a new space for nonbinary and gender-nonconforming actors to bring their full authentic selves to the role(s).